Mango-information-systems/mango-is-website/source/_posts/finding-twitter-influencers-the-recurring-problem-of-defining-influence.md

 On the other hand, a great example of a responsible decision regarding Klout scores is at Mobile Vikings, the leading Belgian leading Mobile Internet provider.
 I recently had the chance to interview Dorien Aerts, Mobile Viking’s Chief Marketing Officer.
 She told me:

-<blockquote>"All our Vikings (customers, Ed.) are equal, and treated equally.
-This is why we do not take the influence score into account in our customer support software"</blockquote>
+> "All our Vikings (customers, Ed.) are equal, and treated equally.
+This is why we do not take the influence score into account in our customer support software"

 Mobile Vikings refused to use the feature pushing influencer’s support requests to the top of the stack, available in the solution they use.
 We find this policy very wise and well thought through. **A company should ensure the best level of customer satisfaction whomever the customer.
 We cannot predict the impact of any customer's satisfaction or dis-satisfaction on the business**.